Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 `DefaultAzureCredential` will use a managed identity to authenticate to SharePoint.
 This may be the existing, system-assigned managed identity of the function app service or a user-assigned managed identity.

-This tutorial will assume that the system-assigned managed identity is used.
+This tutorial assumes the system-assigned managed identity is used.

 #### Grant the SharePoint API permission Sites.Selected to the managed identity

-Navigate to your function app in [the Azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites/kind/functionapp) > click `Identity` and note the `Object (principal) ID` of the system-assigned managed identity.
+Navigate to your function app in the [Azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites/kind/functionapp) > click `Identity` and note the `Object (principal) ID` of the system-assigned managed identity.

 In this tutorial, it is `d3e8dc41-94f2-4b0f-82ff-ed03c363f0f8`.